cosrayjamie/starfitter/README.md

 Site 2: Long Ridge
 Site 3: Black Rock TAx4

+TA Site Name                    : Middle Drum
+TA Site Number                  : 0
+TA Mirror Number                : 25

-For photos: img_????.jpg
+For photos: img_####.jpg
-For star measurement files: img_????.???.csv
+For star measurement files: img_####.AAA.csv

-The first four ?s are the image number, and the next three ?s are the initials of the person who measured the stars.
+The first four ####s are the image number, and the next three AAAs are the initials of the person who measured the stars.

-For PMT measurements: s?_m??_t?_p?.csv
+For PMT measurements: s#_m##_t#_p#.csv

-The first ? is the site number, the next two ?s are the mirror number, the next ? is the trial number (if a mirror was measured more than once during that run), and the last ? is a position number (before taking photos and after taking photos).
+The first # is the site number, the next two ##s are the mirror number, the next # is the trial number (if a mirror was measured more than once during that run), and the last # is a PMT position number (before taking photos and after taking photos).

-To get star measurements and initial results, be sure the mirror photos (just one mirror at a time) and that mirror's PMT csv file are in the Mirror_Survey_Photos/ directory.

-5. Copy Mirror Data into Starfitter.
-Under ./starfitter/Mirror_Survey_Photos/Active, place directories for each trial of each mirror in your set.
-Example, from the 2018-09-20 Josh and Jamie TAx4 star photo set: m25 m26 m27t1 m27t2 m28t1 m28t2 m28t3

-  In each mirror subdirectory, copy in the following data:
-    1) The ~50 JPG photos (get rid of the extra RAW data),
+You can get rid of the extra RAW data.
-    2) The ~50 CSV files of the measured corners and star blobs, and
-    3) The PMT measurement file.
-Each trial should have its own PMT file for greater accuracy.

-    NOTE: Sometimes there are two PMT files for one trial of one mirror.
-These are for the beginning of the photo set and the end of the photo set.
-In the older 2018 Josh and Jamie photo set, make two directories of the same run, each with one of the two PMT files.
+4. Each "photo session" gets its own directory under ./Starfitter/Mirror_Survey_Photos/Active/ (e.g., /m25_trial_1, /m25_trial_2, /m26_trial_1, etc.), and each directory contains three kinds of files:
+  - the EXIF-tagged photos from that session (~50 photos: img_0051.jpg, img_0052.jpg, ... img_0094.jpg),
+  - one PMT csv file for that mirror trial (e.g., s0_m25_t1_p1.csv), and
+  - the "star blob csv"--the measured screen corners and star centroids you measured (manually in ImageJ or, ideally, automated), e.g., img_0052.jaz.csv, ... img_0094.jaz.csv.
+One for each photo.

+Each trial has its own PMT file for greater accuracy.
+If the starting PMT file (p1) is significantly different than the final PMT file (p2) (caused by a potential shift in the camera during the photo session), then duplicate the folder, e.g., ./Starfitter/Mirror_Survey_Photos/Active/m26_trial_1 contains the first PMT file, s0_m26_t1_p1.csv, and the duplicated /m26_trial_1_PMT2 directory contains the second PMT file, s0_m26_t1_p2.csv.

   In the newer photo sets (2019 Josh and Aasutosh, 2019 Josh and Ricardo), just use the PMT measurement

-6. Import Files for reset.sh.
+5. Compilation.
+Navigate to the main Starfitter directory in a terminal and enter the following commands on the command line:
+'''
+    $ chmod +x compile.sh #makes it an executable
+    $ bash compile.sh     #runs the script using the bash shell
+    $ chmod +x compileTAx4.sh
+    $ bash compileTAx4.sh
+'''

+6. Final Needed Geometry Files.
 Now things are compiled and files are correctly labelled and moved.
-The shell script ./reset.sh will reprocess all of the star images and produce new results in the results/ subdirectory.
-Before it can be run, make sure you have the following and read what it does:
+Before the shell script reset.sh can be run and process the photo sessions, make sure you have the following:

-It requires an initial mirror geometry file, mirror_geometry.dat It requires an up-to-date corner geometry file, corner_geometry.dat It requires the directory ./Mirror_Survey_Photos/ with all of the star photos and .csv files.
+- Reset.sh requires an initial mirror geometry file: 'mirror_geometry.dat'
+- It requires an up-to-date corner geometry file: 'corner_geometry.dat'
+- It requires each photo session/trial to have its own directory under ./Mirror_Survey_Photos/Active/ with the files mentioned above.
-It requires /media/backup/ to be mounted so that it can rsync all of the star images, .csv files, etc. to the backup.
+- It requires /media/backup/ to be mounted so that it can rsync all of the star images, .csv files, etc. to the backup.

-It runs the script ./process_results.sh.

-./process_results.sh runs the program ./transform on the entire directory tree under ./Mirror_Survey_Photos/.

-./transform reads the .csv files, checks the corners and matches stars.
-It uses ExifTool to extract information from the star photos and the program ./ta_stars to compute star positions from the image data.

-and then compile and run reset.sh.
-Reset.sh clears prior results and creates mirror geometries via least squares optimization.
+Now you can run ./reset.sh, which will process all of the star images and produce new results in the ./Starfitter/results/ subdirectory.
+'''
     $ chmod +x reset.sh
     $ bash reset.sh
+'''
+Reset.sh clears prior results and creates mirror geometries via least squares optimization.

+First, reset.sh runs the script ./process_results.sh, which runs the program ./transform on the entire directory tree under ./Mirror_Survey_Photos/.

+The program ./transform reads the .csv files, checks the corners, and matches stars.
+It uses ExifTool to extract information from the star photos and the program ./ta_stars to compute star positions from the image data.

-After you've done this, you'll have a bunch of results in the results directory.
-Check process.log (in ~/starfitter) and summary.results (in ~/starfitter/results) to make sure everything worked properly.
+After reset.sh is done processing the photos, you'll have a bunch of results in the ./Starfitter/results subdirectory.
+Check process.log (in ~/Starfitter) and summary.results (in ~/Starfitter/results) to make sure everything worked properly.

 6. Refining Results and Estimating Error.
 Now you can run_boot.sh, or for TAx4 photos, you can run process_TAx4.sh.
 Both programs run boot_results.sh and /boot_stats.